 Term expires: December 31, 2024

 Michael (Mike) Latimer is a Senior Vice President and Branch Manager of Morgan Stanley Wealth Management Co., in Yakima.
 He graduated with a Bachelor of Science degree in Marine (Nuclear) Engineering from the U.S. Naval Academy and served as a U.S. Naval officer in both submarines and surface ships.
 He worked as a regional operations manager for the Burlington Northern Santa Fe Railroad, later becoming a financial advisor with Merrill Lynch and then moving to the Seattle office of Smith Barney.
 As a branch manager for Smith Barney, he initially relocated to Spokane and then eventually to Yakima, which he now calls home.
 Mike has been actively involved in his community, including the Boy Scouts, Yakima Schools Foundation, SCORE (an organization that provides support to small businesses), and the Downtown Yakima Rotary Club.
 In 2014, he was chair of Operation Harvest in his community and is a past board president for the Yakima Capitol Theatre.
 Mike believes the outdoors provides health and renewal for people of all ages.
 He is married to Mariane Sugihara, and together, they have five adult children and four grandchildren.
 In their leisure time, they enjoy a variety of outdoor activities, including gardening, fly-fishing, hunting, RV camping and target shooting.

-Mark O. Brown, secretary
+Mark O. Brown, vice chair

 Term expires: December 31, 2022